exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   If the author is not locked on a propose, the `locked_round` field is 0.

 !!! note
-    A node that is locked on a proposal must send `Prevote`s only for the proposal it’s locked on.
-Thus, `locked_round` in `Prevote`s sent by a node is always equal to `locked_round` from its state.
+    A node that is locked on a proposal must send prevotes only for the proposal it’s locked on.
+Thus, `locked_round` in prevotes sent by a node is always equal to `locked_round` from its state.

 `Prevote` and `Precommit` messages have the following additional fields: